esamattis/blog/source/_posts/2013-03-25-asynchronous-module-loading-with-browserify.markdown

 Browserify can't do asynchronous module loading.
-Since that's something I'd like to have with Browserify too I started looking on how to do it and after couple of [pull][pr1] [requests][pr2] and one published npm [module][externalize] later I happy to say it's very much possible!
+Since that's something I'd like to have with Browserify too I started looking on how to do it and after couple of [pull][pr1] [requests][pr2] and one published npm [module][externalize] later I'm happy to say it's very much possible now!

 <!-- more -->